eclipsesource/theia-tree-editor-legacy/README.md

 # How To Create A Sample Editor Application with Theia Tree Editor Extension

 > TreeEditorOpenHandler shouldn't be used as stand-alone extension.
+In this example, we are going to create a custom editor extension for task editing with the tree editor extension

 ## Prerequisites